Thrive with confidence at any stage of your art career.

 Saying things like: “Why am I even doing this?
 I suck at art.
 Nobody is going to want my creations.
 What if people don’t like my art?
 Are they saying positive things just to be nice or do they mean it?
 I’m not meant to succeed.
 Maybe I just don’t have what it takes to be an artist.
 Maybe I should just give up.”

 We all have that little voice in our heads that decides to be an a**hole and tear out our insides before we even get started on a potentially awesome path in life.
-I have a few simple truths about that voice.
+The internal critic can dismantle our confidence as artists, but I have a few simple truths about that voice.